18 Flowers that Mean New Beginnings

 Orchids are fascinating because of their unique beauty, and they have important meanings connected to new beginnings.

-These Flowers that Mean New Beginnings represent elegance, strength, and beauty, which is why they’re often chosen to celebrate new careers, relationships, or life stages.
+These flowers represent elegance, strength, and beauty, so they’re often chosen to celebrate new careers, relationships, or life stages.

 12. Lewisia